dblock/code.dblock.org/_posts/2010/2010-09-30-jna-reading-windows-event-log-entries-in-java.markdown

 // read succeeded, iterate in the buffer
 {% endhighlight %}

-After a successful `ReadEventLog` call we receive a buffer with multiple entries of the `EVENTLOGRECORD` type (it’s a simple structure with a bunch of fields).
+After a successful `ReadEventLog` call we receive a buffer with multiple entries of the `EVENTLOGRECORD` type (it's a simple structure with a bunch of fields).
 Each record has a different size (each record contains the same header, but different data).
-We can iterate through it by incrementing a native pointer (JNA’s `Pointer.share` returns a pointer to an offset from an existing pointer value).
+We can iterate through it by incrementing a native pointer (JNA's `Pointer.share` returns a pointer to an offset from an existing pointer value).

 {% highlight java %}
 int dwRead = ... // number of bytes read this time